 We ask that you prepare a 16-32 measure song (approximately one-minute in length) and a memorized 60-second monologue.
 Both of these should be in the style of the show you are auditioning for.
-Sheet music or an accompaniment track is suggested.
+Sheet music, CD, or music saved on your phone (no streaming) is highly recommended.
 A cappella (no accompaniment) is not recommended.
 Make sure that both the song and monologue you choose are age appropriate.
 If you are interested in a particular character from the show, choose material that is similar to the behavior or characteristics of that character.

 You will be expected to perform a song and a monologue.
 A short dance audition will follow.
 Comfortable clothes and closed-toe shoes (tennis shoes or jazz shoes) are recommended for the dance portion.

 Don't be!
 We are all here to have fun.
 Come into the audition room with confidence and a smile on your face!
 Show the judges you are comfortable being in front of people and you will rock that audition!

 Behavior is noted right when you step into the audition room so make sure you respect both the production team and your fellow audition group members.
 It is important that you stay quiet when others are auditioning so they aren't distracted or prevented from performing their material.
 This will make the audition process run as smoothly as possible.